 The “c” word is one that no woman ever wants to hear.
 Yes, we’re talking about cancer.
-Even though we have greater awareness about what we can do to decrease our chances of developing the disease, the reality is that 1 in 8 U.S. women will have to confront a breast cancer diagnosis at some point in her life.
+Even though we have greater awareness about the disease, 1 in 8 U.S. women will still have to confront a breast cancer diagnosis at some point in her life.

 If that scares you, good.
 It should.
 Fortunately, there’s something you can do about it.